fredrikaverpil/pr.nvim/README.md

 ### `token`

 The token required for the API, if e.g. querying private repositories.

-Best
+> [!WARNING]
+>
-practice: don't store the token as a string directly in your config.
-For example, use a password manager or `os.getenv`.
+> Don't store the token as a string directly in your config.
+For example, use a
+> password manager or `os.getenv`.

 Example use with 1Password: